freia-lab/e3-gersemi/plc/README.txt

 		disconnected) (FC298)
 GERSEMI_PLC_20221_09_09 - KG, Added setting the temperature sensors in simulation mode and back in SQ4.
 SQ4 sequences nad messages
 		done.
 Modified DB204, FC404, FC204, FC461, FC118
+GERSEMI_PLC_20221_09_10 - KG, Removed the necessity/possibility to select the type of insert from the GUI.
+This feature was only
+		implemented in WinCC and porting it to Epics seems to be unnecessary.
+Therefore the variable used to select the insert from the GUI is now set automatically in the PLC program based on the hardware bits indicating which insert is connected.
+		(FC298).